vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 alias vv='NVIM_APPNAME=nvim-new nvim'
 ```

 This way, you can use `vv` to start Neovim with the new configuration without affecting your current setup.
-And, if something goes wrong, you can always start Neovim with the default configuration by using `nvim` or your existing alias.
+If something goes wrong, you can always start Neovim with the default configuration by using `nvim` or your existing alias.

 ### Global settings

 We will create a minimal configuration, but this doesn't mean that we cannot structure it well.
-Let's create a `init.lua` file in the `~/.config/nvim-new/` directory, and a `lua/` directory, where we will put our Lua modules.
+Let's create an `init.lua` file in the `~/.config/nvim-new/` directory, and a `lua/` directory, where we will put our Lua modules.
 The `init.lua` file will be the entry point of our configuration.

 ```bash
 touch ~/.config/nvim-new/init.lua
 mkdir -p ~/.config/nvim-new/lua
 ```

-Inside the `lua` directory, we will create a `configs.lua` file to hold our global configs.
+Inside the `lua` directory, we will create a `configs.lua` file to hold our global settings.

 ```bash
 touch ~/.config/nvim-new/lua/configs.lua